-Source: provided by the author for an honest review
+Source: provided for review

 | Website | Twitter | Facebook | Amazon |

 Thanatos, god of death, has a mission: scour the unknown realms of the Underworld and retrieve the only daughter of his god-king, Hades.
 Murdered six centuries ago and her soul captured before it could pass on, she now falls under Thanatos’s domain.
 Armed with only a description of the location of her prison seen in a vision by her oldest brother, Thanatos has spent four years hunting for her, determined to complete his task and save her.Thoughts on Thanatos: Just when you thought things were looking up for the boys in the Underworld, the truth that Calindria did NOT die as everyone thought drops on them.
 While it seems like a good thing on the surface, the fact no one knew where she was being held (or how ANY of this had happened in the first place) makes it a tough pill to swallow.
 So Hades sent Thanatos to track her down and, well, he's been toiling at that task for a while now.

 But when he locates Calindria, she’s not the delicate little girl he remembers—she’s a fierce, bewitching and beautiful warrioress who stirs unwanted feelings in his black heart and she’s on a mission of her own.